Holme and Woodwalton Fens IPA

 Grid Reference: TL 220 873

-Woodwalton Fen is one of Britain's oldest nature reserves and together with Holme Fen, supports extensive areas of rich-fen and allied habitats.
-These National Nature Reserves are also recognised for their stoneworts, which can be found in the many fen pools and along the extensive ditch systems, also known for their rich aquatic flora.
-The area is now subject to restoration as part of the Great Fen Project.
+Woodwalton Fen is one of Britain's oldest nature reserves and together with Holme Fen, supports a spectacular mosaic of plant-rich fen, woodland and heathland.
+These National Nature Reserves are also renowned for their stoneworts, beautiful algae which can be found in the clear pools and ditches along with many other rare plants.

-Holme Fen is the lowest point in Britain, lying on the shore of the former Whittlesey Mere, and considered to be the finest, example of silver birch woodland in lowland Britain.
-More importantly the site contains approximately 5 hectares of rare acid grassland and heath and a hectare of remnant raised bog, an echo of the habitat that would have dominated the area centuries ago.
+Holme Fen is the lowest point in Britain, lying 2.75 metres (9 ft) below sea level.
+As well as the fen, it includes what’s considered to be the finest example of silver birch woodland in lowland Britain, home to around 500 species of fungi.
+The site also contains around five hectares of rare acid grassland and heath, and a remnant fragment of raised bog, an echo of the habitat that would have dominated the area centuries ago.
 It is the most south-easterly bog of its type in Britain.